probmods/chapters/non-parametric-models.md

 (hist (repeat 20 reusable-categories))
 ~~~~
 To generate our observation in this infinite mixture model we first sample a category label from the memoized `gensym`.
 Since the Dirichlet process tends to reuse earlier choices (more than later ones), our data will tend to cluster together in earlier components.
 However, there is no a priori bound on the number of latent classes, rather there is just a bias towards fewer classes.
 The strength of this bias is controlled by the DP concentration parameter $\alpha$.
 When $\alpha$ is high, we will tolerate a larger number of classes, when it is low we will strongly favor fewer classes.
-In general, the number of classes grows proportional to $\alpha\ \log(N)$ where $N$ is the number of observations.
+In general, the number of classes grows proportional to $\alpha \log(N)$ where $N$ is the number of observations.

 We can use this basic template to create infinite mixture models with any type of observation distribution.
-For instance here is an infinite *gaussian* mixture model:
+For instance here is an infinite Gaussian mixture model:

 ~~~~
 (define class-distribution (DPmem 1.0 (make-gensym)))